How Close Can A Septic Tank Be To Another Septic Tank? (Best solution)

 Depending on where you live, local ordinances and regulations that specify the distance between the septic tank and the home vary.
 However, the normal minimum distance is 10 feet between the two structures.
 Consult your local ordinances and regulations for a detailed answer as to how far your septic tank must be installed from your home.
 Requirements differ from one location to the next, although the standard minimum distance from the home is 10 feet in most cases.
 In the case of a private well for drinking water, however, keep in mind that many state departments of health demand a minimum distance of 50 feet between a new septic tank and a well.

-See also: How Does Clorine Affect Septic Tank?
-(Correct answer)
+See also: How Are Maggots Getting Into My Septic Tank?

 It is possible that the septic tank will be placed considerably closer to the structure since it will be easier and require less plumbing in some cases.